Ramyapothirajan/Ramyapothirajan/README.md

 - 🌱 I’m currently learning **Machine Learning**

 - 👨‍💻 All of my projects are available at [https://github.com/Ramyapothirajan?tab=repositories](https://github.com/Ramyapothirajan?tab=repositories)

+- 💬Ask me about optimizing machine learning models for better performance and efficiency.

 - 📫 How to reach me **ramyapothirajan@gmail.com**